kpalok/Digifab/_posts/2018-05-02-weekly-report.md

 ![Image missing](https://raw.githubusercontent.com/kpalok/Digifab/gh-pages/Images/BluetoothDemo.gif)

 We decided to make a PCB that can mounted on top of the arduino.
-We made the design with Eagle by using standard pin header parts for the holes.
+We made the design with Eagle's library by using standard pin header parts for the holes.
 I (Joona) should have been more careful at the design part because I made a mistake with the width of the pins so some of them didn’t fit correctly.
 We later learned that arduino has its own library for Eagle and it would have had the right components for perfect fit.
 The drilling process also didn’t go as planned.
 Both of the mills did the drilling deeper on the other side of the board.
 The first